algao1/blurb/content/posts/dst.md

 ## Adding Preemption

-There's really no good way of adding preemption without hacking the language itself, or by using more complex methods like what Hermit and Antithesis does.
+There's really no good way of adding preemption without hacking the language runtime itself, or by using more complex methods like what Hermit and Antithesis does.
 So instead, I've chosen to use **coroutines** to accomplish something similar in effect.

 Coroutines allows a task `T` to suspend execution and _yield_ back to our simulator's scheduler and be inserted into the runnable queue again.
 When it is executed again, the scheduler will _resume_ `T`.
 So, by manually inserting a `yield` in between the print statements, we can achieve a preemption-like effect.